Asymmetrik/grails-javascript-config-plugin/README.md

        buz = ['a': 1, 'b': 2, 'c': 3]
     }

-Use the tag in your GSP:
+Include the tag in your GSP's head:

     <jc:javascriptConfig />

+You can access config values from a Config object in Javascript:

+    console.log(Config.foo);